Scalingo/documentation/src/_posts/platform/getting-started/2000-01-01-how-to-migrate-from-heroku.md

 $ cd <app directory>
 ```

-Note: All operations described below can also be done through our web dashboard (instead of the command line tool).
+All operations described below can also be executed through [our dashboard](https://dashboard.scalingo.com).

 ## Migration Steps

 ### Creating your Scalingo app

-- Start by logging in to the Scalingo platform using our `cli` :
+- Start by logging in to the Scalingo platform using our CLI :

 ```bash
 $ scalingo login